snowman-repos/book/project_managers/README.md

 > *- Phil Karlton*

 Indeed naming conventions should extend to the code and graphics files as well in order for them to remain easily maintainable by everyone.

-- naming conventions
+Not just naming conventions either, style guides should be put in place

 - methodologies

 building blocks, start simple and add complexity. start with reusable stuff - check bootstrap's basic css documentation - things like typography, buttons, form inputs, tables, grid system, the building blocks for all other components/modules.